Jrhodes07/meta/contribute.md

 You can start by reviewing the issues and making sure they are ready according to the following process (link here to ISSUE_TEMPLATE on Github).
 Each step you add will make a big contribution, even if you were unable to do it all:

 1. Mark the issue in the right category (Feature request, bug, etc..  link to list of badges)
-2. Intendent outcome - what was suppose to happen
+2. Intended outcome - what was suppose to happen
 3. Actual outcome - What did happen
 4. Reproduction (this is the most important part)
-    A new repository with the simplest app possible that demonstrates A video of your screen running that app and demonstrating the error
+    A new repository with the simplest app possible that demonstrates functionality A video of your screen running that app and demonstrating the error

 To track new issues, follow the **#github** Slack channel.
 Getting an issue into this state is a huge contribution!
-And makes it easy to move on to the next step.
+This makes it easy to move on to the next step.

 ### Code